-Deutsche Hypo exceeded the target of 80 index points in the 2016 customer survey.
+Deutsche Hypo exceeded the target of 80 index points in the last customer survey, conducted in 2016.
 The good result reflects customers' overall satisfaction.
 At the same time, the survey has also revealed potential for optimisation that Deutsche Hypo has since then been working very hard to leverage.